alishafique3/Sales-Insights_Data-Analysis-using-SQL-and-PowerBI/README.md

 ## Data Processing:
 It is a structured dataset in SQL format.
 Following data preprocessing is made
-1. Make Data Model – Star Schema
+1. Completed Data Model – Star Schema
 2. Removed rows with incomplete data from the sales market
 3. Removed outliers (–1 and 0) from sales transaction - sales amount
 4. Normalized all sales_amount in the same currency